soon-teh/soon-teh.github.io/_posts/2023-06-07-intro-to-rustworkx.md

 <img class="mx-auto d-block mb-2 post-img" src="/assets/img/2023-06-07/auckland-error.png"><br>

 The standard graph algorithms perform summation across the edges of non-negative weights.
-Thus, the weights, $w$ are defined as the negative log of the CNOT gate success rate:
+Thus, the weights $w$ are defined as the negative log of the CNOT gate success rate:

 $$
 w_{ij}=-\log(1-p_{ij})
 $$

 where $p_{ij}$ is the CNOT gate error rate for the control qubit $i$ and target qubit $j$.
-Under this convention, smaller weights corresponds to higher success probability.
-For simplicity, the coupling map will be converted to a undirected graph because of the symmetry of the CNOT gate error rate for `ibm_auckland`.
+Under this convention, smaller weights correspond to higher success probability.
+For simplicity, the coupling map will be converted to an undirected graph because of the symmetry of the CNOT gate error rate for `ibm_auckland`.
 Special care taking into consideration of the gate asymmetry is needed for hardware such as the [Eagle processor](https://research.ibm.com/blog/eagle-quantum-error-mitigation), which utilizes uni-directional echoed cross-resonance (ECR) gates.

 ```python
 import numpy as np